Origami-inspired antenna technology for use in small satellites

-Category: Environment Hits: 0Scientists have revealed a novel antenna design for use in CubeSat nanosatellites using state-of-the-art communications systems like 6G communications.
+Category: Environment Hits: 3Scientists have revealed a novel antenna design for use in CubeSat nanosatellites using state-of-the-art communications systems like 6G communications.
 Using theoretical knowledge based on origami theory, mechanical dynamics, and antenna array principles, the researchers built a small, lightweight, and reconfigurable antenna for CubeSat depending on operational mode selected.
 This could potentially mark the beginning of a new era in satellite communications.

 Read more https://www.sciencedaily.com/releases/2021/02/210211113922.htm